Sylvan Hills, Atlanta: History

+Revitalization

+After decades of decline, Sylvan Hills has experienced significant revitalization and increased demand, diversity, and property values since the 2010s, driven primarily by its proximity to Tyler Perry Studios, Downtown, Midtown, Hartsfield–Jackson Atlanta International Airport, Atlanta colleges and universities, and the BeltLine.
+Sylvan Hills is an official Beltline neighborhood which positively impacted the neighborhood's appeal.

 Places of interest

 Perkerson Park

-Perkerson Park is approximately 50 acres in size and is located in the northeast portion of the neighborhood at the corner of Deckner Avenue and Beatie Avenue Southwest.
+Perkerson Park is approximately 50 acres in size and is located in the northeast portion of the neighborhood.
+The park is shared with the nearby Capitol View neighborhood.

+Crossroads Shopping Center

+The Crossroads Shopping Center, better known by its former name, the Stewart-Lakewood Center, is located in Sylvan Hills.
+It houses several national and local businesses.

+Sylvan Plaza

+The shopping center off Sylvan Rd is home to mostly local businesses.

+Easterseals North Georgia

+Easterseals is a grassroots community-based nonprofit that provides services to help children with disabilities and/or special needs as well as support to their families.

-Fort McPherson
+Tyler Perry Studios / Fort McPherson

-Fort McPherson, colloquially known as "Fort Mac", while technically located in East Point, Georgia, is a U.S. military installation situated just west of Murphy Street, on the western border of the Sylvan Hills community.
-It was closed when BRAC went into effect, and many organizations made inquiries to the McPherson Implementing Local Redevelopment Authority (MILRA) with intentions to develop the property.
-In 2015, billionaire entertainment mogul Tyler Perry purchased 330 acres of Fort McPherson's 500 acre property for the development of the new home of Tyler Perry Studios.
+Fort McPherson, colloquially known as "Fort Mac" is a U.S. military installation situated just west of Murphy Street, walking distance from the western border of the Sylvan Hills neighborhood.
+In 2015, billionaire entertainment mogul Tyler Perry purchased the majority of Fort McPherson's 500 acre property for the new home of Tyler Perry Studios which opened in 2019.

 Lakewood/Fort McPherson MARTA Station layout

-Economy

-The Crossroads Shopping Center, better known by its former name, the Stewart-Lakewood Center, is located in Sylvan Hills.

-Gentrification

-Since 2010, Sylvan Hills has become increasingly impacted by gentrification primarily due to its proximity to the city's revitalized central business district, Midtown, Hartsfield–Jackson Atlanta International Airport, Tyler Perry Studios, Atlanta colleges and universities, and the BeltLine.